-(a) Reflects the payment of the special dividend with borrowings under the new bank credit facility, assuming that 18,500,000 shares of common stock are outstanding at the record date for the special dividend.

-(b) Reflects the additional administrative and other expenses expected to be incurred by CXP when it becomes an independent public company as a result of the distribution.
+- (a) Reflects the payment of the special dividend with borrowings under the new bank credit facility, assuming that 18,800,000 shares of common stock are outstanding at the record date for the special dividend. - (b) Reflects the additional administrative and other expenses expected to be incurred by CXP when it becomes an independent public company as a result of the distribution.
 The amount of additional expenses shown in the table above assumes that CXP would be required to obtain from unaffiliated third parties on arm's-length terms all administrative services that will be provided to it after the distribution by Centex pursuant to the administrative services agreement.
-See "Proposal One: The Reclassification and Related Transactions - Relationship between Centex and CXP after the Distribution."
+See "Proposal One: The Reclassification and Related Transactions Relationship between Centex and CXP after the Distribution."
 The actual amount of additional expenses to be incurred by CXP during the term of the administrative services agreement will be less than the amount shown in the above table.

-(c) Reflects the interest expense assumed to be incurred in respect of borrowings of \$111 million to fund payment of the special dividend.
-The interest rates used to calculate the assumed interest expense are 3.6% and 2.8% for the fiscal year ended March 31, 2003 and the three months ended June 30, 2003, respectively.
+- (c) Reflects the interest expense assumed to be incurred in respect of borrowings of \$113 million to fund payment of the special dividend.
+The interest rates used to calculate the assumed interest expense are 3.6% and 2.8% for the fiscal year ended March 31, 2003 and the six months ended September 30, 2003, respectively.
 These interest rates are based on the pricing grid in CXP's current credit agreement.
-A 1/8% increase in the interest rate would increase expense by \$139,000 annually.

-(d) Reflect the tax benefit assumed to be realized as a result of the incurrence of the interest expense referred to in note (c) above.
+A 1/8% increase in the interest rate would increase the interest expense on the additional borrowings by \$141,000 annually. - (d) Reflect the tax benefit assumed to be realized as a result of the incurrence of the interest expense referred to in note (c) above. - (e) For many years, CXP proportionately consolidated its pro rata interest in the revenues, expenses, assets and liabilities of its two 50%-owned cement joint ventures.
+CXP has restated its consolidated financial statements to reflect a change in the method of accounting for these joint ventures from the proportionate consolidation method to the equity method of accounting.
+This restatement had no effect on CXP's earnings before income taxes, net earnings, earnings per share or retained earnings.
+Under the equity method of accounting, CXP's statements of earnings include a single line item entitled "Equity in Earnings of Unconsolidated Joint Ventures" which reflects CXP's 50% interest in the results of operations of the joint ventures.
+Similarly, CXP's balance sheets include a single line item entitled "Investment in Joint Ventures" which reflects CXP's 50% interest in the net assets of the joint ventures.
+Financial statements and related financial information for certain prior periods have been restated to reflect the current accounting for the interests in the joint ventures.